ilterkaankaraca/otel-otomasyonu/README.md

 # otel-otomasyonu

-created this project for my oop class in bachelors degree(2016)
+created this project for my oop class in second year of bachelors degree(2016)